solidane/solidane.github.io/_posts/2022-04-12-sierpinski-triangle.md

 Click on the button start to generate a such triangle.
 You can restart to regenerate the triangle differently.
-Clicking on clear initializes start to 0
+Clicking on Clear will reset the simulation.
 <div id="observablehq-a077419d">
   <div class="observablehq-viewof-start"></div>
   <div class="observablehq-viewof-clear"></div>